Ama and the Golden River

 5

-The next day, Ama and other children showed the muddy water and explained how galamsey was destroying the land.
+The next day, Ama and the children showed the muddy water and explained how galamsey was destroying the land.
+The Elders listened carefully.

 6